Sure, you can sleep an extra 60 minutes. But here are some worthwhile ways to reinvest that time so it pays big dividends.

 When was the last time you made a list of all the things in your home?
 If your house burns down or is otherwise destroyed, a home inventory will be the most valuable thing you have left.

-Don’t forget to store that video away from home, online would be ideal.
-If you’d like to use free software to create a more thorough inventory, you can get it from the Insurance Information Institute by clicking here.
+Don’t forget to keep that video away from home.
+Storing it online would be ideal.
+If you’d like to use free software to create a more thorough inventory, you can get it from the Insurance Information Institute.

 3. Furnace filter: 5 minutes

-You should be checking/changing your furnace filter every month.
-Clean filters can reduce heating costs by 10 percent, not to mention preventing expensive repairs.
+You should check and change (if necessary) your furnace filter every month.
+Clean filters can reduce heating costs by 10 percent, and can prevent expensive repairs.
 But if you haven’t checked yours in a while, do it now.
 And keep doing it the first Saturday of every month from now on.

 You’ll find more simple things you can do to reduce energy costs and stay cozy in “16 Ways to Prepare Your House for Winter.”